rlancemartin/lex-gpt/README.md

 # Lex GPT

-AI-powered search for Lex Fridman podcast.
+This app enables AI-powered search for Lex Fridman podcast.

-This is a testbed for exploring Langchain functionality.
+This is also a testbed for exploring Langchain functionality.

 ## Dataset

-Start with episode transcriptions from Whisper via @karpathy for first 325 episodes:
+Scrape ep 1-325 Whisper transcriptions via @karpathy for first 325 episodes:

 https://karpathy.ai/lexicap/index.html

-Text splitting and OpenAI embeddings done via Langchain in scripts/get_data.ipynb.

-Store embeddings in Pinecone.
+Trascribe remaining episodes (through episode 365) with Whisper.

+Transcribed data is split / embedded (Pinecone) with Langchain.

+All steps outlined in: `scripts/get_data.ipynb`

 ## Search

+Use Langchain `VectorDBQAChain` to:
-Use Langchain VectorDBQAChain to embed the user query and perform similarity search on Pinecone embeddings.
+* Embed the user query
+* Perform similarity search on Pinecone embeddings

-Synthesize the answer from relevant chunks with ChatGPT.
+* Synthesize the answer from relevant chunks with `GPT 3.5`

+## Search

-The relevant chunks with metadata (links) are displayed as source documents in the UI.
+Relevant chunks with metadata (links) are displayed as source documents.

-This builds on the excellent UI from: https://github.com/mckaywrigley/wait-but-why-gpt
+This builds on the excellent UI from https://github.com/mckaywrigley/wait-but-why-gpt.

 ## Deploy

-Deploy to Vercel to test edge function and streaming with Langchain (credit @nfcampos).
+Deploy to Vercel.

 ## Credits